-Number of participants - the expected number of participants (at least 50 new participants each year unless participants require a higher level of need), and the method by which the expected number has been calculated, is described clearly.
+Number of participants - the expected number of participants does not exceed the maximum cost per participant of £166.66 unless there is robust reasoning and/or they have spoken with a member of the Groundwork London WCGL team.
+The method by which the expected number has been calculated is described clearly and is realistic.

 Scoring band Score Description Unacceptable 0 Answers fail to meet the standards described in the 'Sufficient' scoring band below and no understanding of target group(s), barriers, activities, methods of engagement and calculating participants, and no understanding of why Walking and Cycling Grants London is aiming to engage with underrepresented groups.
-Weak 1 The answers provide incomplete information for the criteria described in the 'Sufficient' scoring band below and show some but weak understanding of target group(s), barriers, activities, methods of engagement and calculating participants.
+Weak 1 The answers provide incomplete information for the criteria described in the 'Sufficient' scoring band below and show some but weak understanding of target group(s), barriers, activities, methods of engagement and calculating - 66 participants.
 Sufficient 2 The majority of the following criteria should be met to a sufficient standard: There is a clear target group or groups which is/are under-represented in walking or cycling that the project aims to engage with.
 The barriers to walking or cycling that the target group(s) faces are correctly identified and at least partly described.
 The proposed activities are correctly designed and are appropriate to overcome the barriers specified in the application.
 The proposed measures to reach and engage with the target group(s) are adequate and realistic.
-The number of participants, and how this has been calculated, are realistic, understandable and suitable considering the activities set out in the project description.
+The number of participants , and how this has been calculated, are realistic, understandable and suitable considering the activities set out in the project description.
 Very good 3 Meets all the criteria described in the 'sufficient' scoring guidelines, or goes beyond them: Reasons for under-representation in walking or cycling of the target group(s) are identified and understood.
 The barriers to walking or cycling for the target group(s) are clearly described.
 Understanding and clear description of how the methods proposed to overcome the barriers will achieve that aim is shown.
 Methods to reach and engage the target group(s) show an understanding of the best ways that is achieved with the specific group(s).
-The method of calculating the number of participants is clear and links directly back to the activities set out in the project description.
-Excellent 4 Exceeds all of the criteria set out in the 'Sufficient' guidelines described above, giving extra information and detail: Demonstrates a clear and comprehensive understanding of the target group(s) and why barriers facing those group(s) may exist.
+The method of calculating the number of participants is clear and links directly back to the activities set out in the project description. - " · · · · · · · · · · · · · · · · · · · Excellent 4 Exceeds all of the criteria set out in the 'Sufficient' guidelines described above, giving extra information and detail: Demonstrates a clear and comprehensive understanding of the target group(s) and why barriers facing those group(s) may exist. and why partiers racing those group(s) may exist.